Linked Lists

 • A circular doubly linked list or a circular two-way linked list is a more complex type of linked list which contains a pointer to the next as well as the previous node in the sequence.

-• The difference between a doubly linked and a circular doubly linked list is same as that exists between a singly linked list and a circular linked list.
+• The difference between a doubly linked and a circular doubly linked list is the same as that which exists between a singly linked list and a circular linked list.

 Circular Doubly Linked List